 Visit our newly renovated and reimagined library on Empire Street where we are ready to welcome you.
 We have spaces to create, collaborate, discover and, of course, read!
 We look forward to seeing you soon.

-Join us this summer at the Providence Community Library for daily fun, great books, and special free performances!
+Join us this summer at the Community Libraries of Providence for daily fun, great books, and special free performances!
 Earn prizes for reading 20 minutes every day.

 As leaders in conservation and animal care, we create engaging experiences that empower guests to join us in conserving wildlife and wild places.